On properties of the space of quantum states and their application to construction of entanglement monotones

-Representation (\ref{c-c-rep}) implies, in particular, that the convex closure of arbitrary lower semicontinuous lower bounded function on the set $\mathfrak{S}(\mathcal{H})$ coincides with this function on the set $\mathrm{extr}\mathfrak{S}(\mathcal{H})$ of pure states.
-The simple modification of the example in remark \ref{formula-} shows that this coincidence does not hold in general even for concave continuous bounded function on noncompact simplex with closed countable set of isolated extreme points.
+The $\mu$-compactness of the set $\mathfrak{S}(\mathcal{H})$ is an essential condition of validity of representation \eqref{eq5} for the convex closure \cite{15}, Proposition\,7.
+Representation \eqref{eq5} implies, in particular, that the convex closure of an arbitrary lower semicontinuous lower bounded function on the set $\mathfrak{S}(\mathcal{H})$ coincides with this function on the set $\operatorname{extr}\mathfrak{S}(\mathcal{H})$ of pure states.

-Note also that the condition of lower boundedness in proposition \ref{mu-co-ls} can not be dropped since by lemma \ref{upper-s-c} below any convex lower semicontinuous function on the set $\mathfrak{S}(\mathcal{H})$ is either lower bounded or does not take finite values.
+Note also that the condition of lower boundedness in Proposition \ref{p1} is essential, since Lemma \ref{l2} below shows that if a convex lower semicontinuous function is not lower bounded on the set $\mathfrak{S}(\mathcal{H})$~ then it is equal to~$-\infty$ everywhere.